 Example 3: Toulmin Format

-School Cafeterias Should Offer Healthier Food Options
+Topic: School Cafeterias Should Offer Healthier Food Options

 School cafeterias play a role in shaping student habits, even if it is not always obvious.
 We believe they should offer healthier food options as a standard, not just as an alternative.